Online Resource Hub

 Reciprocal Borrowing Programs

 As a CSU student, you have borrowing privileges at academic libraries throughout the United States and Canada.
-For details and links to maps to determine if there is a participating library near you, click here.
+For details and links to maps to determine if there is a participating library near you, click here and scroll down to Reciprocal Borrowing.

 If you need an article that is not available in full text through CSU’s databases, follow the link provided with the article summary to “request this item through interlibrary loan.”
 Our staff will obtain the article from another library and email it to you.
 Know that this may take several days, so please plan accordingly.